coleifer/peewee/docs/peewee/api.rst

         This method is useful when you either do not want or do not need full model instances.

+    .. py:method:: dicts()

+        :rtype: :py:class:`SelectQuery`

+        Flag this query indicating it should simply return dictionaries from the cursor.
+        This method is useful when you either do not want or do not need full model instances.

     .. py:method:: annotate(related_model, aggregation=None)

         :param related_model: related :py:class:`Model` on which to perform aggregation,